Mikhail-88/layout_yoga_js/README.md

 - tabs should be implemented;
 - trip cost calculator should be implemented;
 - carousel slider should be implemented;
-- timer should be implemented.
+- timer should be implemented;
+- combine project JS files using Webpack.